pirtleshell/lwt/README.md

 ### Docker (any OS)

+Install [Docker](https://docs.docker.com/get-docker/) (if not already done).

+For an light-weight installation, you may use [HugoFara/lwt-docker-installer](https://github.com/HugoFara/lwt-docker-installer).

-If you have [Docker](https://docs.docker.com/get-docker/), download the latest release and do:
+To build from source, download the latest release and do:

 ```bash
 cd lwt
 docker compose up